 Volunteer Centres provide support at a local level for individual volunteers and volunteer-involving organisations.
 They have six core functions:

 Our primary function is to match both individuals and groups interested in volunteering with appropriate opportunities in the local community.
 We hold information on a comprehensive range of opportunities.
 We offer potential volunteers support and advice, matching their motivation to volunteer with appropriate volunteering opportunities.
-We run a drop-in service here at the Volunteer Centre on Mondays, Wednesdays and Thursdays, between 10am and 4 pm.
+We run an appointment service here at the Volunteer Centre on Mondays to Thursdays, between 10am and 4 pm.
 Come in and chat with one of our Volunteer Centre Advisers, or call them on 01332 342272 to discuss volunteering opportunities or to make an appointment, or if you have access to email simply drop them a line by following this link email us.

 We stimulate and encourage local interest in volunteering and community activity.
 This may include promoting and marketing volunteering through local, regional and national events and campaigns.
 We manage and promote a national brand for volunteering.